andrewacashner/hearingfaithms/chapters/chapter-3.md

 this could be the publisher's mistake).
 Similarly, the astronomical and musical term *distancias* in Padilla's text makes more sense in the conceit of the poem than the Lisbon *estancias*.
-That *Cantores* has these same readings suggests not that Padilla copied them from *Cantores* but that both versions are based on an earlier source than the 1642 print.
+*Cantores* has these same readings, and this suggests not that Padilla copied them from *Cantores* but that both versions are based on an earlier source than the 1642 print.